aurrelhebert/warp10-zeppelin-quantumviz/README.md

 data2
 ```

-To work with quantum data to plot must have the following form :
+To work with quantum, data must be stored in the globale resource scope.
+In WarpScript, they can be set the following this sample:
 ```
 {
     'gts'